 In this new edition, in addition to revising the text of every chapter to incorporate the latest research and methodological developments, I have added several important features while retaining the basic format and scope of the previous edition.
-Once again, the hybrid Gardner boasts roughly 1,700 photographs, plans, and drawings, nearly all in color and reproduced according to the highest standards of clarity and color fidelity.
-Included in this count are updated and revised maps along with hundreds of new images, among them a new series of superb photos taken by Jonathan Poore exclusively for Art through the Ages during three photographic campaigns in Germany and Rome in 2012-2014 (following similar forays into France and Tuscany in 2011-2013).
+Once again, the hybrid Gardner boasts roughly 1,400 photographs, plans, and drawings, nearly all in color and reproduced according to the highest standards of clarity and color fidelity, including hundreds of new images, among them a new series of superb photos taken by Jonathan Poore exclusively for Art through the Ages during photographic campaigns in 2012 and 2013 in Germany and Rome (following similar forays into France and Tuscany in 2009-2011).
 The online component also includes custom videos made at architectural sites.
-This extraordinary new archive of visual material ranges from ancient temples in Rome; to medieval, Renaissance, and Baroque churches in France, Germany, and

-Italy; to such modernist masterpieces as the Notre-Dame-du-Haut in Ronchamp, France, and the Guggenheim Museum in New York.
+This extraordinary new archive of visual material ranges from ancient temples in Rome; to medieval, Renaissance, and Baroque churches in France, Germany, and Italy; to such modernist masterpieces as the Notre-Dame-du-Haut in Ronchamp, France, and the Guggenheim Museum in New York.
 The 15th edition also features an expanded number of the highly acclaimed architectural drawings of John Burge.
 Together, these exclusive photographs, videos, and drawings provide readers with a visual feast unavailable anywhere else.